ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 4. In the **CLUSTERS** table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi Servers** section, click **Add**.
 6. In the **Add Server** window, select the number of servers that you want to add.
-7. Optionally, select the check box to add servers during maintenance mode.
-The check box is selected by default.
+7. Optionally, select the checkbox to add servers during maintenance mode.
+The checkbox is selected by default.

    When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance Mode** checkbox.
 You do not receive a confirmation message before the migration begins.
    {:important}